 Once upon a time, a hitchhiking back-up singing Snow White named Lizzy Grant was put to sleep by endless touring and woke up with kisses from seven older bearded biker boyfriends--the dwarfs and princes and huntsmen combined--and was reborn as Lana Del Rey, a Twin Peaks Roadhouse chanteuse with tear-stained eye-liner named Lana Del Rey.
 Singing lead now, alone under a single spotlight in front of a tattered crushed velvet curtain.
 It's a story captured in her usual fragmented but deeply emotional way in her 11 minute video for "Ride."

 I was kind of over Del Rey after soaking up the way too-Princess Superstar-influenced girly rap back stretches of Born to Die, but she's got a new EP out, Paradise, that redresses the balance.
 Now if you cull the more anguished American gun-in-hand flag cape anthems from Die and add them to Paradise, you've got some kind of awesome classic, the kind of album that might come tumbling full form from the ghost of a young girl who sledded past you while you were halfway up the bloody mountain of maturity, and invited you to hop on, marriage, career, SSRI regimen, sobriety and children be damned.
-So you did, and it was a great ride back down to the rocky base that nonetheless left you broken from impact (and she didn't even have to stop, she just kept on... going).
+So you did, and it was a great ride back down to the rocky base that nonetheless left you both dead and broken on impact ("and she didn't even have to stop...").
 That's the country Lana Del Rey believes in, "the country America used to be," the rocks at the bottom of the bloody mountain.
 The bodies of those that sled before all still there, their ghosts giving you a thumbs up and an Elvis wink.